Cooler Master MasterAir MA610P ARGB Review (Page 2 of 4)

 In terms of dimensions, the Cooler Master MasterAir MA610P ARGB dimensions are pretty big with a height of 170.4 mm, width of 130.9 mm, and depth of 112.8 mm.
 You may run into troubles installing this into a slimmer computer enclosure.
 I personally was a bit concerned when installing this into the Fractal Design Meshify 2 Compact, which mentions a limitation of 169 mm in height, but the MasterAir MA610P ARGB was just under the glass panel.
 The MasterAir MA610P ARGB is symmetrical and, with a fan attached, it hovers over one of the memory slots.
 This could lead to some compatibility issues as there is approximately 4.3cm of space between the bottom of the base to the bottom of the overhanging fan.
 I think Cooler Master could have addressed both the height and clearance issue by cutting away some of the extraneous plastic on the top of the cooler and the bottom fan rim.
 Alternatively, they could have also adjusted the heatsink fin stack to be asymmetrical to avoid the overhang altogether.

 From the base where the metal makes contact with the processor, six continuous U-shaped heatpipes lead away from the CPU contact and into the single stack of fins.
 This effectively makes twelve heatpipes in total.
-The heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+The heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in manner to spread out the heat in the array of radiating fins.
 The 0.76 square meters of surface area, combined with the two 120mm SickleFlow ARGB fans, should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

 As for the fans in question, we have two 120mm Cooler Master SickleFlow fans.
 These fans use rifle bearings internally and operates within a range of 650 to 1800 RPM, maximum airflow rating of 62 CFM, and maximum static pressure of 2.52mmH2O.
 While traditional rifle bearings do not necessarily boast the longest life, these ones offer up to 150,000 hours.
 As mentioned previously, these fans are attached with integrated fan clips that are part of the whole frame.
 Due to the appearance of this cooler, you probably will always want to have both of these fans installed, but I personally would have liked to see wire clips for more flexible placement and the use of more stock designed fans so that users can swap out their fans when they so desire.
 It should be noted that even though both of these fans face outward, one is in a reverse direction to keep pushing and pulling air in one continuous direction.